How to Master Critical Conversations

 Any meeting which causes stress just thinking about it can be prepared for and rehearsed!

-Powerful learning occurs because this process replicates real life situations.
-A constructive approach is rehearsed, useful communication skills are practiced, instant feedback and coaching is given and the conversation re-enacted until your staff member feels confident about tackling the future conversation.
+Powerful learning occurs because this process replicates real-life situations.
+A constructive approach is rehearsed, useful communication skills are practiced, instant feedback and coaching are given and the conversation re-enacted until your staff member feels confident about tackling the future conversation.